 The Lockdown Effect

-One timely thing to mention is that the demand for bikes – both electric and pedal – has never been higher.
-With the number of people wanting to get outside the house, there are literally waiting lists for popular models.
+One timely thing to mention is that the demand for bikes – both electric and pedal – had never been as high as during the lockdown.
+With the number of people wanting to get outside the house, there were waiting lists for most bikes, not just electric ones!

 Is An Electric Bike Worth It?